 From there on until now, Padmavati has been nothing short of a brave, courageous, and inspiring woman, single-highhandedly raised her children, overseeing a lot of development work in her village, and continuing to aspire to reach greater heights through her sustained hard work and resolve!

 Her inner strength left me speechless and in awe.
 Her children study outside UP and come to visit only during vacations, as Padmavati is too scared for their lives.
 She also has two constables guarding her at all times and carries a gun around her waist wherever she goes.

 What disturbed me the most, however, was when I saw a gun in her 14-year-old son’s pocket.

-I share this story to give context to what I’m talking about through this blog.
-We still live in an extremely violent, feudal, patriarchal set up, and some of the big words we use in our Constitution, party manifestos, classrooms and in debates, often don’t live up to their meaning in reality (in perhaps most parts of the country).
-We speak about freedom, equality and justice; and yet the stories we hear and experience only reiterate how far away we are from achieving real freedom, equality and justice!
+I share this story for the real-life context behind this blog.
+We still live in an extremely violent, feudal, patriarchal setup, and some of the big words we use in our Constitution, party manifestos, classrooms, and debates often don’t live up to their meaning in reality (in perhaps most parts of the country).
+We speak about freedom, equality, and justice — yet the stories we hear and experience daily only reiterate how far we are from achieving real freedom, equality, and justice.

 Living in UP is a tough feat, and all the more if one belongs to poor and marginalized communities.
 Political participation isn’t a ‘choice’ people have when it’s a question of their basic needs and entitlements.
 They are the class that most bureaucrats and politicians feed on.

 How, then, do we ensure that their ‘participation’ is effective participation, where they have an actual say in politics and governance?
 And how does one ensure that women, who are mostly kept out of the public sphere, and especially politics and governance, are not told whom to vote for, where to speak up (or not), excluded from decision-making processes, and undermined even when elected as representatives, but actually engage and participate in a more meaningful and effective way?